mribeirodantas/NextflowSnippets/snippets/same_file_multiple_times.md

-When a a process instance is created, a task, the input files are staged in the task directory, which means a symbolic link is created pointing to the original location fo the file.
+When a a process instance is created, a task, the input files are staged in the task directory, which means a symbolic link is created pointing to the original location of the file.
 However, if the two files that are input to a task have the same name, a file name collision will occur.
 A solution to this is to use more than a simple placeholder (mng1, mng2 or whatever you want to call it) for the input, but a filename like in the example below: